Last update: July 30, 2018

 Go to TOP OF PAGE

 DISCLAIMER: No responsibility is taken for the accuracy and reliability of the information provided.
-I am not connected to any elephant park or organization.
+The author is not connected to any elephant park, camp, ot tour organization.